BKT-DevOps/communication-service/docs/Project-Definition.md

 <br>

-This document defines the purpose, goals, and scope of **Kovan Project** project.
+This document defines the purpose, goals, and scope of **Infrastructure as Code Project** project.

 ---